 This course is primarily designed for yoga teachers and health professionals wishing to add prenatal teaching to their repertoire.
 It is also open to yoga practitioners and particularly pregnant women in the second and third trimesters looking to design their own practice for pregnancy and to spend time on the mat with their baby.
 A rewarding course with a myriad of practical benefits to share with others.

-The course will be facilitated by Senior Byron Yoga Centre teachers who have professional (and personal) skills and experience in prenatal/postnatal yoga and women’s health including Emma Louise Roger, Jade Abbott and Tabata Ogilvie.
+The course will be facilitated by Senior Byron Yoga Centre teachers who have professional (and personal) skills and experience in prenatal/postnatal yoga and women’s health including Emma Louise Roger and Jade Abbott.